Select travel dates to see prices

 Food & Beverages

 Three home cooked meals are provided daily on a self-serve basis.
 Vegetarian and vegan options are available upon request, but should you have any dietary requirements or food allergies, it is important you let us know before you arrive.
-We are able to cater for very specific dietary needs (for example gluten, dairy or wheat intolerance), but you should bring any specialist foods along with you.
-If you bring these foods, our chefs will be able to prepare these for you alongside other volunteer’s standard meals.
+For gluten, wheat or dairy intolerance we provide basic alternatives however more specialist products can be hard to source, so should you need them, you will be required to bring any of these foods along with you.
+The chefs will be able to prepare and cook them for you.

 Internet Access